Katolus/functions/docs/proposals/commands/add.md

 ### Details

 1. Add function will be component independent, root command that takes a single file path argument and options as find fitted.
+2. Ask about details of the functions:
+   * name of the function.
+   * type of a function.
+   * language of execution.
-2. Loads the directory given by the path and makes sure that:
+3. Loads the directory given by the path and makes sure that:
    * a `Dockerfile` is not present.
    * a default language can be derived or must be specified.
    * function language is supported.
    * an entry file is present.
+   * validate the the name of the function is not already used.
-3. If missing the necessary files need to be generated.
+4. If missing the necessary files need to be generated.
-4. Add the new function into the registry.
+5. Add the new function into the registry.

 ### Potential problems